rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 It includes both the server-side components and the client-side suite of programs

-### `sshd`
+### sshd

 The server side includes the secure shell daemon (`sshd`). `sshd` is the daemon that listens for connections from clients.

 It forks a new daemon for each incoming connection.
 The forked daemons handle key exchange, encryption, authentication, command execution, and data exchange.
 According to sshd’s man page, `sshd` works as follows:

-For SSH protocol version 2:

-Each host has a host-specific key (RSA or DSA) used to identify the host.
-When the daemon starts, it does not generate a server key (As is the case in SSH protocol version 1).
+The OpenSSH SSH daemon supports SSH protocol 2 only.
+Each host has a host-specific key, used to identify the host.
+Whenever a client connects, the daemon responds with its public host key.
+The client compares the host key against its own database to verify that it has not changed.
 Forward security is provided through a Diffie-Hellman key agreement.
 This key agreement results in a shared session key.

-The rest of the session is encrypted using a symmetric cipher, currently 128 bit AES, Blowfish, 3DES, CAST128, Arcfour, 192 bit AES, or 256 bit AES.
+The rest of the session is encrypted using a symmetric cipher.

 The client selects the encryption algorithm to use from those offered by the server.
-Additionally, session integrity is provided through a cryptographic message authentication code (hmac-sha1 or hmac-md5).
+Additionally, session integrity is provided through a cryptographic message authentication code (hmac-md5, hmac-sha1, umac-64, umac-128, hmac-sha2-256 or hmac-sha2-512).

-Protocol version 2 provides a public key-based user (PubkeyAuthentication) or client host (HostbasedAuthentication) authentication method, conventional password authentication, and challenge response-based methods.
+Finally, the server and the client enter an authentication dialog.
+The client tries to authenticate itself using host-based authentication, public key authentication, GSSAPI authentication, challenge-response authentication, or password authentication.

 The SSH2 protocol implemented in OpenSSH is standardized by the “IETF secsh” working group

-### `ssh`
+### ssh

 The client's suite of programs include `ssh`.
 This is a program used for logging into remote systems and can also be used for executing commands on remote systems.

 ## Exercise 5

-### `sshd`
+Some exercises covering the `sshd` server daemon.

 ```
 Usage: sshd [options]

 Options:

- -f file Configuration file (default /etc/ssh/sshd\_config)
+ -f file Configuration file (default /etc/ssh/sshd_config)
  -d Debugging mode (multiple -d means more debugging)
  -i Started from inetd
  -D Do not fork into daemon mode
  -t Only test configuration file and keys
  -q Quiet (no logging)
  -p port Listen on the specified port (default: 22)
  -k seconds Regenerate server key every this many seconds (default: 3600)
  -g seconds Grace period for authentication (default: 600)
  -b bits Size of server RSA key (default: 768 bits)

- -h file File from which to read host key (default: /etc/ssh/ssh\_host\_key)
+ -h file File from which to read host key (default: /etc/ssh/ssh_host_key)
  -u len Maximum hostname length for utmp recording
  -4 Use IPv4 only
  -6 Use IPv6 only
  -o option Process the option as if it was read from a configuration file.
 ```

 Most Linux systems out of the box already have the OpenSSH server configured and running with some defaults.
-The configuration file for `sshd` usually resides under - /etc/ssh/ - and is called `sshd_config`.
+The configuration file for `sshd` typically resides under `/etc/ssh/` and is called `sshd_config`.

 ### `sshd_config`

 1. Open up the ssh server’s config file with any pager and study it.
 Type:

     ```
-    [root@serverXY root\]\# less /etc/ssh/sshd_config
+    [root@serverXY root]# less /etc/ssh/sshd_config
     ```

     !!! note

         `sshd_config` is a rather odd configuration file.
-Unlike other Linux config files - comments (\#) in the `sshd_config` file denotes the options' default values. (i.e. comments represents already compiled-in defaults.)
+Unlike other Linux config files - comments (#) in the `sshd_config` file denotes the options' default values. (i.e. comments represents already compiled-in defaults.)

 2. Consult the man page for `sshd_config` and explain what the options below do?